tomarrell/talks/go-debugging/notes.md

 - runtime.Breakpoint() to trigger a breakpoint in your debugger, being able to set it in your program.

-- Checkpoints, restart your program from a specific place
+- Checkpoints, restart your program from a specific place (doesn't work on Mac)

 ---